Skip to Content

 15.000 Explorations in Management – 3 units

 Broad introduction to the various aspects of management including analytics, accounting and finance, operations, marketing, entrepreneurship and leadership, organizations, economics, systems dynamics, and negotiation and communication.
 Introduces the field of management through a variety of experiences as well as discussions led by faculty or industry experts.
 Also reviews the three undergraduate majors offered by Sloan as well as careers in management.
+Subject can count toward the 6-unit discovery-focused credit limit for first year students.
+Limited to undergraduates; preference to first years.

 20.001 Introduction to Professional Success and Leadership in Biological Engineering – 3 units

 Interactive introduction to the discipline of Biological Engineering through presentations by alumni practitioners, with additional panels and discussions on skills for professional development.
 Presentations emphasize the roles of communication through writing and speaking, building and maintaining professional networks, and interpersonal and leadership skills in building successful careers.
 Provides practical advice about how to prepare for job searches and graduate or professional school applications from an informed viewpoint.
 Prepares students for UROPs, internships, and selection of BE electives.
+Subject can count toward the 6-unit discovery-focused credit limit for first-year students.

 22.016 Seminar in Fusion and Plasma Physics – 1 unit

 Discusses the challenges and opportunities on the path to fusion energy through a range of plasma and fusion energy topics, including discussion of the global energy picture, basic plasma physics, the physics of fusion, fusion reactors, tokamaks, and inertial confinement facilities.
 Covers why nuclear science, computer science, and materials are so important for fusion, and how students can take next steps to study fusion while at MIT.
 Includes tours of laboratories at the Plasma Science and Fusion Center.
+Subject can count toward the 6-unit discovery-focused credit limit for first-year students.
+Limited to 20.
+Preference to first years and sophomores majoring in Course 22.

 21G.014 Introduction to Russian Politics and Society – 3 units

 Introduces students to contemporary Russia through analysis of major political, social, and cultural trends and addresses how they have developed due to the 2022 invasion of Ukraine.
 Considers the role of identity, state propaganda, civil society — including those in exile — and music both as an instrument of political power and popular resistance.
 Study materials include academic and media articles, recent documentaries, and video interviews with prominent figures in Russian science and culture.
+Subject can count toward the 6-unit discovery-focused credit limit for first year students.
+Limited to 15.

-SP.248 NEET Ways of Thinking – 3 units
+SP.248 The NEET Experience – 3 units

 SP.252 Careers in Medicine – 3 units